Don't Let Bed Bugs Disrupt Your Night

 Havard uses the most technologically advanced materials and conventional bed bug treatments.
 This means that the whole house will be treated, even if bed bugs are only found in one area in order to make sure that they have not spread to the rest of the home.
 Bed bugs are notorious for traveling from room to room, so this step is vital.

 Treatments will also be administered to cracks, crevices, and other surfaces where bed bugs were detected during the initial inspection.
 This will entail disassembling the bed to treat both the mattress and the box spring.
-Treatments will also be target at outlets, light sockets, wall voids, curtain rods, and other small areas that bed bugs may hide behind.
+Treatments will also target outlets, light sockets, wall voids, curtain rods, and other small areas that bed bugs may hide behind.
 They will also broadcast or treat the entire floor area.
-After the initial treatment, bed bug monitors will be set up to evaluate bed bug activity post treatment.
+After the initial treatment, bed bug monitors will be set up to evaluate bed bug activity post-treatment.
 Based on the needs of the client, mattress and box spring encasements may also be installed.

 Follow Up Treatment

-A follow up appointment may be included in the treatment plan.
+A follow-up appointment may be included in the treatment plan.
 Havard will schedule an inspection within two weeks to inspect for signs of bed bug activity and another treatment as detailed above if needed.